Strange Currencies

 Gothic Hotels (and Songs by R.E.M., Part 2)

-It’s Halloween, so we’re taking a look at hotels with Gothic architecture, a style synonymous with the mysterious and macabre.
+It’s Halloween, so we’re looking at hotels with Gothic architecture, a style synonymous with the mysterious and macabre.
 Why did we also include songs by R.E.M.?
 The answer may shock you.

 Earlier this year, we wrote about some of our favorite Southern hotels, comparing them to songs from one of our favorite Southern bands, R.E.M.
 So why write about R.E.M. again?
 Well, the band actually saw the first story, liked it, and asked if we’d do a part two.
 Not since Coppola and The Godfather has anyone had such a good reason to make a sequel.